 In June 2020 I finished reading The Mirror and the Light for the first time.
 The visceral shock of the ending stunned me, then haunted my dreams.
 I re-read Mantel’s Beyond Black, and then restarted Wolf Hall.
 In August, there was a heatwave and I couldn’t bear to sit under the heavy quilt I was then working on.
 I wanted something small, unlayered, and cooler to stitch.
 I started – in a rather unfocused way – to chain stitch the words ‘Mirror’ and ‘Light’, on to strips of white fabric, just to see how it felt.

 In a brief period, when lockdown was eased, I made my one and only trip into the City of London of 2020 and took the sewing to the Austin Friars, where Cromwell once owned a house.
 And then, as a way of processing what I had read I just kept sewing, and it soon became apparent that I had embarked upon an enormous, immersive sewing project.
 I spent the rest of 2020 stitching the chapter titles from The Mirror and the Light.
 Then Bring Up the Bodies.
 Then Wolf Hall.
 I finished chainstitching all the titles on 29 December 2020.

 I’m now engaged in quilting all these words, but that’s another story.
-Or, as Mantel puts it so beautifully in Wolf Hall: ‘Behind every history, another history.’
+Or, as Mantel puts it so beautifully in Wolf Hall: ‘Beneath every history, another history.’